2021 Dia De Los Muertos Celebration

-Dia de los Muertos (DDLM) or the Day of the Dead is a traditional holiday in Mexico when deceased friends and family members are remembered and celebrated.
-It is a poignant time, both solemn and joyous, with colorful artistic traditions, pageantry, and whimsy despite the sobering subject.
-Dia de los Muertos is a joyful remembrance in which death is recognized as a natural part of the cycle of life.
+A national holiday in Mexico, Dia de los Muertos is a time when deceased friends and family members are remembered, honored and celebrated.
+It is a poignant time, both solemn and joyous, with colorful customs, pageantry, and whimsy despite the sobering subject.
+Our festival pays tribute to this tradition.